stair-lab/dynamicCov/README.md

 ## References
 <a id="1">[1]</a>
-Tsai, K., Kolar, M., & Koyejo, O. (2020).
-A Nonconvex Framework for Structured Dynamic Covariance Recovery. arXiv preprint arXiv:2011.05601.
+Tsai, K., Kolar, M., & Koyejo, O. (2022).
+A Nonconvex Framework for Structured Dynamic Covariance Recovery.
+Journal of Machine Learning Research, 23(200), 1-91.